This SoFi Active Investing review, will cover key features and help you decide if the fee-free SoFi Brokerage account is best for you.

 |Features||SoFi Active Investing|

-SoFi Active Investing offers stock and ETF trading.
+SoFi Active Investing offers stock, ETF, options and crypto trading.
+IPOs and fractional shares also available.
 Good for new investors.

 |Minimum Investment Amount||$1|